-CALCULUS - HON/CCP
+CALCULUS - CCP/HON

 Calculus extends the concepts of functions and their applications as examined in Precalculus to more general cases.
 Using the fundamental idea of the limit of a function, the following topics are studied: continuity, differentiation, optimization, rates of change, integration, transcendental functions, and applications of derivatives and integrals.
 There is a summer assignment covering a review of some basic Precalculus concepts required for this course.
+If registered for College Credit Plus, this course will allow the student to earn credit for 6 credit hours of MAT 215 from Cincinnati State

-Prerequisite for Honors: 76% or higher in Precalculus CPX or successful completion of Precalculus Honors Prerequisite for CCP: 82% or higher final course grade in Precalculus CPX or Honors
+Prerequisite for Honors: 76% or higher in Precalculus CPX or successful completion of Precalculus Honors.

+Prerequisite for CCP: 82% or higher final course grade in Precalculus CPX or Honors.